 College scholarships and exhibitions are awarded to Somerville philosophy students who perform at a high level in their studies.

-For more information on course structure and admissions requirements, visit the University’s course pages.
+For more information on course structure and admissions requirements, visit the University’s course pages in the following subjects:

 Somerville has one of the most vibrant communities of philosophers in Oxford, with undergraduates, postgraduates, and academics from diverse backgrounds studying philosophy from a range of perspectives.